 Monitoring the occurrence of ghost nets

 Ghost nets are discarded or lost nets that float in the ocean, trapping marine life on their deadly and aimless drift.
 Often called the ‘silent killers’ of the oceans they pose a major threat to animals – entangling and killing them.
-Whenever they are found, Kristina records where they were found, what they look like and what kind of animals became entangled.
+Whenever they are found, Emily records where they were found, what they look like and what kind of animals became entangled.
 The information gathered can help to figure out where the net came from and the Olive Ridley Project tries to take action to reduce the number by removal, reuse, education and community outreach programs.

 When entangled sea turtles are found, still alive, if they are healthy they are released, or taken to Baa Atoll for medical treatment and rehabilitation as required.